 People decide to become a vegetarian for many reasons.
-Some people choose to become a vegetarian for environmental, ethical (animal rights), and/or health reasons.
-You may relate to many of these reasons or have different reasons altogether.
+Some people choose to become a vegetarian for environmental, ethical (animal rights), or health reasons.
+You may relate to one or many of these or have different reasons altogether.
 Deciding to become vegetarian is a personal choice.

 Are vegetarian diets healthy?

 Protein is needed for your muscles to grow.
-Vegetarians need to be sure to substitute protein-containing vegetarian foods when replacing meat.
-Nuts, nut butters (including peanut butter, almond butter, and sunflower seed butter), soy foods (such as tofu, soy milk, soy yogurt, tempeh, and edamame), legumes (such as beans, peas, hummus, and lentils), meat substitutes (such as veggie burgers or seitan), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.
+Vegetarians need to be sure to eat protein-containing vegetarian foods when avoiding meat.
+Nuts, seeds, nut butters (including peanut butter, almond butter, and sunflower seed butter), soy foods (such as tofu, soy milk, soy yogurt, tempeh, and edamame), legumes (such as beans, peas, hummus, and lentils), meat substitutes (such as veggie burgers or seitan), dairy foods (such as milk, yogurt, and cheese), and eggs all provide protein.

 Zinc is important for growth and your immune system.
 Zinc is found in whole grains (refined grains such as bread or pasta made from white flour or white rice are not sources of zinc), fortified breakfast cereals, dairy products, soy foods, nuts, seeds, and legumes.

 Iron is important for your blood and is found in beans, seeds, soybeans, tofu, fortified breakfast cereals, dark green leafy vegetables such as spinach, and dried fruit such as apricots, figs, or prunes.
-Since plant–based iron is not absorbed as well as iron found in meat, adding vitamin C can help your body to absorb iron better.
-When you are eating plant-based iron foods, try to maximize the amount of iron you can absorb by including foods rich in vitamin C (such as citrus fruits and certain vegetables such as tomatoes).
+Plant–based iron is not absorbed as well as iron found in meat, but adding vitamin C can help your body to absorb iron better.
+When you are eating plant-based iron foods, include foods rich in vitamin C such as citrus fruits and certain vegetables such as tomatoes.